sncheca/gyro/README.md

 A MaxMSP wrapper for Google Resonance.
 A treat for your ears.
 Gyro because, well, it's a wrap that supports spinning functions.

+If you would like to download pre-built Max externals, please go to the [gyro-Max-externals](https://github.com/sncheca/gyro-Max-externals/releases/tag/v0.1.0) repository.

 ## Structure and Dependencies
 `gyro` is based on the `min-devkit`, which can be found [here](https://github.com/Cycling74/min-devkit).
 If you are interested in the code behind `gyro` I highly recommend also cloning the `min-devkit` and exploring that as well.
 However, `gyro` does not have any dependencies on the min-devkit.